 The Classic campaign feels as about as difficult as I expected, while the Nitro-Fueled campaign on Medium feels slightly more difficult than Classic.
 (I also sympathise with everyone calling for tweaks to the Hard difficulty AI).

 I was able to jump straight in to CTRNF and get back to my previous playstyle by the second race.
 While the physics are subtly altered, and the steering is more sensitive in light of everyone having analog sticks now, CTRNF is far more familiar than different.
-(Bear in mind that CTR was released in 1999, when analog sticks were optional, so its controls and physics were designed around D-Pads).
+(CTR was released in 1999, when analog sticks were optional, so its controls and physics were designed around D-Pads).

 Many jumps and turns also feel more fluid than in the original CTR.
 I can air-brake and chain boosts properly now, which is incredibly fun to do.
 I can also reach the main Sewer Speedway shortcut more easily; in contrast, I now struggle to drive up the side sewer ledges when that used to be simple.